ReciterofPoetry/CK3Tools-Titles-to-MediaWiki/README.md

 **Note: Parameters that don't make sense for a title rank or type shouldn't be added.
 Adding Duchy Liege for Empires will just output blanks.
 It won't break but there's no point.**

-These are the personal settings that I use:
+These are the personal settings that I use (with batch instead of one by one):
 ```
 DJE n cpt vk cvc t
 TE n cpt vk t